 We usually refer to edible oil as fats or oils.
-The name is ‘oil’ if it is liquid, and ‘fat’ if it is solid.
-Many different edible oil products from various brands are available in the market.
+The name is originally ‘oil’ if it is liquid; and ‘fat’ if it is solid.
+Many different edible oil products from various brands are available in market.
 With so many brands and so many different oil products such as Soybean oil, Palm oil, Canola, Rapeseed oil, Mustard oil, Olive oil and so on, it can be really difficult to pick the best edible oil for your family in terms of health benefits and cost.

 I will try to explain the differences between different types of edible oil, their quality, and health benefit so you can choose the best edible oil for your family’s health.